Dynkin games in a general framework: Introduction

 In the present work, the setup of families of random variables indexed by stopping times allows to solve the Dynkin game problem under very weak assumptions by using only classical tools of Probability Theory.

 The paper is organised as follows.
 In section 1, we introduce the Dynkin game problem.
-In section 2, we construct two $[0, + \infty]$-valued supermartingale families $J$ and $J'$.
-In the case of processes, this construction is classical (see for example Alario-Nazaret, Lepeltier and Marchal (1982)) and is done under the so called Mokobodski's condition on $\xi$ and $\zeta$.
+In our set up, the payoffs (or rewards) $\xi:= \left( \xi(\theta), \theta\in \T\right)$ and $\zeta:= \left( \zeta(\theta), \theta\in \T\right)$ are given by families of integrable random variables indexed by stopping times, which satisfy some natural compatibility conditions.
+In section 2, from $\xi$ and $\zeta$, we construct two $[0, + \infty]$-valued supermartingale families $J= \left( J(\theta), \theta\in \T\right)$ and $J'= \left( J'(\theta), \theta\in \T\right)$.
+These two families satisfy $J= \mathcal{R}(J'+\xi)$ and $J'=\mathcal{R}(J-\zeta)$ where $\mathcal{R}$ is the Snell envelope operator.
+In the case of processes, this construction is classical (see for example \cite{A}) and is done under Mokobodski's condition.
 In the present work, we do not need any condition of this type in order to define $J$ and $J'$.
-Mokobodski's condition then appears to be equivalent to the fact that $J(0)$ or $J'(0)$ is finite.
-In this case, $J(0)-J'(0)$ is well defined and naturally appears as the common value function candidate.
-In section 3, when $J(0) < + \infty$, under the assumption that the families $\xi$ and $-\zeta$ are right-upper semicontinuous along stopping times in expectation, the game is shown to be fair and the common value function is proven to be equal to $J(0)-J'(0)$.
+When $J$ is a.s. finite (or equivalently $J'$ is a.s. finite), the difference $J-J'$ is well defined and is proven to satisfy $\xi \le J-J'\le \zeta$.
+In section 3, under the previous assumption, we prove that $J-J'$ is the value of the game, first when optimal stopping times do exist, and second when $\xi$ and $-\zeta$ are right-upper semicontinuous along stopping times in expectation.
 In section 4, under some additional assumptions, we derive the existence of saddle points.
-At last, comes the Appendix where, in the first part, we briefly recall some results of Kobylanski and Quenez (2011) which are used in this paper and, in the second part, we provide two lemmas used to prove the existence result.
+In section 5, we show that condition $J$ a.s. finite not only implies but is also equivalent to Mokobodski's condition, and some complementary results are provided.
+At last, comes the Appendix.
+In Appendix A, we first briefly recall some results of Kobylanski and Quenez (2012) \cite{KQ} which are used in this paper.
+Second, we provide two lemmas used to prove the existence result.
+Finally, in Appendix B, we apply our results to the case of processes.

-We point out that, whereas in the previous works, the proof of the existence of saddle points relied on some highly sophisticated tools of the General Theory of Processes, the one given in this paper does not require any prerequisite and is only done by using classical probability results.
+We point out that, whereas in the previous works, the proof of the existence of saddle points relies on some highly sophisticated tools of the General Theory of Processes, the one given in this paper does not require any over prerequisite than those given in the Appendix and is only done by using classical probability results.
+Also, condition $J(0) < + \infty$ may be seen as easier to check than Mokobodski's condition.
+Finally, some conditions on the payoffs are relaxed in comparison with previous results (cf. \cite{A}).